nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

 ***

 ### 4.2 Add Feature
-The Add feature allows users to register a new student in the system with a range of details, such as name, phone number, emergency contact, address, level, subject(s), and lesson time(s).
+The Add feature allows users to register a new student in EduManage with a range of details, such as name, phone number, emergency contact, address, level, subject(s), and lesson time(s).
 Users can specify a single level, multiple subjects, and multiple lesson timings per student to tailor profile details for academic tracking and scheduling.

-- **Duplicate Prevention**: If a student with identical details already exists, the system will prevent the addition and notify the user with an error message.
+- **Duplicate Prevention**: If a student with identical details already exists, EduManage will prevent the addition and notify the user with an error message.
 - **Level and Subject Compatibility**: When specified, the level and subjects are validated to ensure compatibility, helping to avoid entry errors.